SamuelSchlesinger/anonymous-state-machines/README.md

 specific permissions without revealing their identity or the full set of permissions they hold.

+**Advantages:**
+- Users can selectively disclose only the permissions relevant to a specific resource
+- Permissions can be updated without requiring full credential reissuance
+- Organizations can delegate permissions without maintaining central user-permission databases
+- Permission changes are cryptographically validated while preserving user privacy

 ### Anonymous Voting System

 An Anonymous State Machine can power a private voting system where voters can